-- 3.11 The children are aged between 12 and 18. - 3.12 There have been no internal changes to the Property to accommodate the use.
-The children have their own rooms that can be locked for their own privacy with the carers having a master key should it be required.
+- 3.11 Children would be aged between 12 and 18. - 3.12 There would be no internal changes to the Property to accommodate the use.
+The Children would have their own rooms that could be locked for their own privacy with the carers having a master key should it be required.

-- 3.13 The carers (no more than two) have their own bedroom for when they are staying over which can be locked for their own privacy. - 3.14 We do not consider that having internal rooms that can be locked to be exceptional or not what could reasonably be expected to be found in a normal dwelling house, particularly older houses. - 3.15 All other areas of the house inside i.e., kitchens, bathrooms, sitting rooms etc and outside i.e., garden have unrestricted access.
+- 3.13 The carers (no more than two at any one time) would have their own bedroom for when they were staying over which could be locked for their own privacy. - 3.14 We do not consider that having internal rooms that can be locked to be exceptional or not what could reasonably be expected to be found in a normal dwelling house, particularly older houses. - 3.15 All other areas of the house inside i.e., kitchens, bathrooms, sitting rooms etc. and outside i.e., garden would have unrestricted access.